Senior Gear Editor

 Down, Synthetic, or Merino Wool Insulation?

 Puffer jackets used to be available in just two options: down or synthetic insulation.
-Down simply refers to the duck or geese feathers that provide the thermal insulation, which is an incredible insulator, effectively trapping heat while remaining lightweight, and extremely packable.
+Down simply refers to the duck or goose feathers that provide the thermal insulation, which is an incredible insulator, effectively trapping heat while remaining lightweight, and extremely packable.
 Down is also an extremely long-lasting material, rebounding back into shape after being packed down to provide the same warmth on day 300 of use as it did on day one.

 Synthetic insulation is made with polyester fibers that are designed to mimic the qualities of down.
 Although heavier and not quite as good of an insulator as down (which also translates to increased breathability), synthetic retains heat even when wet and dries much faster as well.
 However, it tends to pack down and lose its shape much quicker than down insulation.

-Another recent innovation is “hydrophobic” down, where the feathers themselves (rather than the shell of the jacket) are treated with a water-repellent finish that will stand up to wetness much better than down that hasn’t undergone such a process.
-It’s also worth noting that most down and synthetic jackets have some amount of water repellence in terms of a DWR coating up to a full-blown waterproof membrane like what you might find in a ski or rain jacket to keep that insulation dry in all but the most extreme of circumstances.
+It’s also worth noting that most down and synthetic jackets have some amount of water repellence in terms of a DWR coating on the face fabric up to a full-blown waterproof membrane like what you might find in a ski or rain jacket to keep that insulation dry in all but the most extreme of circumstances.
 But in those extreme circumstances, synthetic takes the cake.

 For those looking to shop responsibly, down vs. synthetic is a tough call.
-Down, being made of feathers, has to come from a bird, usually geese or ducks, which are sometimes raised and slaughtered in horrible circumstances for their feathers.
-Responsible Down Standard (RDS)-Certified down is something to look for here, meaning the down has come from sources that treated the animals which the feathers came from as humanely as possible.
-Synthetic fills (polyester is a popular choice) are almost always based on fossil fuels, making them not a super sustainable option.
-However, the use of recycled materials can reduce synthetics’ impact on the environment.
-This is a big selling point for alternative insulation like Merino wool, as it doesn’t fall prey to either of these pitfalls.
+Down, being made of feathers has to come from a bird, usually geese or ducks, which are sometimes raised and slaughtered in horrible circumstances for their feathers.
+Responsible Down Standard (RDS)-Certified down like that found in the Patagonia Down Sweater is something to look for here, meaning the down has come from sources that treated the animals which the feathers came from as humanely as possible.

 Decathlon Forclaz puffer jacket

 The Decathlon Forclaz MT100.
-Photo: Skyler Fitzmaurice
+Photo: Skyler Fitzmaurice//The Inertia

 Fill Power vs. Fill Weight

 As with most outdoor gear, the devil is in the details, and when it comes to puffer jackets, especially down puffers, that could not be more true.
 Fill power is perhaps the most touted number when it comes to down insulation, but probably the least useful.
 Fill power speaks to the quality of the down inside the jacket.
-Higher fill-power down lofts better than lower fill-power down, meaning it takes up more room and insulates better than the same weight of lower-quality down.
-Fill weight refers to how much of said down is stuffed into the jacket by weight, but is often not listed.
-If it is listed, be sure to take a look at both numbers to get a sense of the relative warmth of the jacket.
+Higher fill-power down stays lofted better than lower fill-power down, meaning it takes up more room and insulates better than the same weight of lower-quality down.

-Fit is also an important consideration for warmth, a boxier fit will allow for easier layering, but can be a bit drafty if worn by itself, while a jacket with a more streamlined fit will keep you warmer, but can be more difficult to layer underneath.
+Fit is also an important consideration for warmth, a boxier fit will allow for easier layering but can be a bit drafty if worn by itself, while a jacket with a more streamlined fit will keep you warmer, but can be more difficult to layer underneath.
 Overall weight is another good number to look at, but this can be skewed by heavier or lighter-weight shell and lining materials as well as features like hoods or zippered pockets.

 Best Puffer Jackets Jones Pockets

-Roomy drop-in pockets are a top feature on the Jones Re Up Recycled Puffer.
-Photo: Ryan Salm/The Inertia
+Roomy drop-in pockets are a top feature on the Jones Re-Up Recycled Puffer.
+Photo: Ryan Salm//The Inertia

 Other Features to Look For in Puffer Jackets